adyassine/OneUniqueActif/README.md

-OneUniqueActif allows you to have only one active field
+OneUniqueActif allows you to have only one entry with active status